 and hold over well over time.
 Some runners have complained that the stitching in the overlay comes undone too easy, but that seems to be more of an exception than the rule.
 Asics are known for well-designed shoes that are in for the long haul, and the GT 3000 3 is no different.

 Even though the GT 3000 3’s aren’t marketed as a high protection shoe, they really are a high protection shoe.
-The overlays and construction of the upper ensures that the top of your foot will stay protected
+The overlays and construction of the upper ensure that the top of your foot will stay protected

 .
 The heel counter keeps your foot locked into place inside the shoe to ensure that it doesn’t roll or twist while running.
 The Guidance Trusstic System enhances your gait efficiency, keeping your foot on track as you strike the ground and go through the toe off.
 Like the heel counter, this ensures that your foot and ankle doesn’t roll or twist.
 You can run comfortably in these shoes knowing that your foot isn’t going anywhere and your run will be smooth throughout.

 Thanks to the gel cushioning system, the midsole is very responsive.
 You will feel a nice give and take when your foot strikes and ground and when it comes off the ground.
 There is plenty of cushion and bounce to the midsole.
 Asics gel technology is the gold standard in midsole cushioning and the GT 3000 3’s do not disappoint.
 While the midsole is responsive and active, the flexibility of the shoe leaves a lot to be desired.
 Due to the weight that the shoe carries, there is very little flexibility.
-There are three flex groove in the outsole, but it’s not enough to overcome the thick midsole and upper.
+There is three flex groove in the outsole, but it’s not enough to overcome the thick midsole and upper.
 A heavy shoe typically lends itself to a less flexible shoe, and that is certainly the case here.

 The shoe sports a 10 mm heel to toe drop.
-Asics has said that this shoe is ideal for neutral, little to no rolling, to over pronators, which is when the foot rolls inwards.
+Asics has said that this shoe is ideal for neutral, little to no rolling, to overpronators, which is when the foot rolls inwards.
 Asics has always done a great job in designing a shoe that features maximum support.
-Their guidance line on the outsole, trusstic system, and impact guidance all combine to enhance support and performance.
+Their guidance line on the outsole, trusstic system and impact guidance all combine to enhance support and performance.
 All three features work together to give you a smooth gait cycle that keeps your foot supported throughout.
 The 100 mm drop is around standard for most running shoes.
 The midsole and heel counter also go a long way in keeping your foot supported throughout your run.

 The GT 3000 3 is designed to perform on the road.
-The outsole provides solid grip, but the shoes are best kept on the road.
+The outsole provides a solid grip, but the shoes are best kept on the road.
 The traction points are very understated, but they get the job done.
-I would use these shoes only for road use, and be very cautious if you’re going to take them for a spin in any type of wet conditions
+I would use these shoes only for road use and be very cautious if you’re going to take them for a spin in any type of wet conditions

 .
 The outsole is durable and the entire shoe provides great protection, but the grip isn’t anything to write home about.